ChenghaoDing90/COVID-19/README.md

 <p align="center">
 <img src="./images/Captureeq.PNG" style="width:600px;height:200px;" />
 </p>
 where is a tuning parameter which accounts for the smoothness of the decision boundary and controls the variance of the model.
 Hence, there are two parameters in SVM function: γ and cost.
+A 10 fold cross-validation for a grid of gamma and cost is performed to tune the parameter so that we can get the best performance out of the model.
+The best performance is found when gamma = 0.003125 and cost = 32 and the accuracy is about 0.77.

 <p align="center">
 <img src="./images/Captureggg.PNG" style="width:450px;height:300px;" />
 </p>